Dietary adherence is a strange one. While most people will say that sticking to your diet is just a matter of discipline, this isn’t the full story.

 That is quite the mental battle.

-So whenever discussing diets, or engaging in one yourself, you must factor in the biggest part of the puzzle, adherence.
+So whenever discussing diets, or engaging in one yourself, you must factor in the biggest part of the puzzle, dietary adherence.

 Paddy Farrell